pandorasNox/presentations/02-jamstack-gatsby-vs-react-static/slides/slides.md

 - How the JAMStack can change your website requirements
     - Gatsby and react-static comapred
     - Gatsby or react-static, a solution to the problem
+- advanced static-site generators
+    - conclusion into the JAMStack
 - ...

 <!-- ---------- ---------- ---------- -->